University of Oxford Department for Continuing Education

 Requests for college associate membership must be made at the time of application and cannot be guaranteed.
 As associate memberships are limited in number, early application is strongly advised.
 For additional information on college associate membership and related fee, please contact our course administrator.

 During your year at Oxford University, to help you discover the real Britain, we include a series of study visits and cultural events at no extra cost such as:

 - Ashmolean Museum

-Please note that places visited and cultural events are likely to change from year to year.
+Please note that places visited and cultural events are subject to change.

 Frequently asked questions

 Where do students go after completing their pre-Master's course?